Aniruddh-Mallya/RITA/README.md

-# AI-Powered Requirements Engineering Tool for SRS Generation
+# RITA: A Tool for Automated Requirements Classification and Specification from Online User Feedback

 A modular, local-first web application that automates the analysis of user feedback.
 It ingests raw data, classifies it using Local LLMs (Ollama), generates structured requirements (SRS/User Stories), and synchronizes directly to Jira Cloud.